he-tianyi/Koopman-DualLoopRobust/README.md

 # Koopman-DualLoopRobust
-The codes demo the example in ACC paper 'A Robust Dual-loop Control for Finite-dimensional Koopman Model of Nonlinear Dynamical Systems'.
+The codes demo the example in ACC-2023 paper 'A Robust Dual-loop Control for Finite-dimensional Koopman Model of Nonlinear Dynamical Systems'.